Germany EDIA Resources

 Accessibility & Mobility

 • Service dogs (known as “Assistance Dogs” or “Assistenzhunde”) in Germany are recognized to accompany their owners to public places and work, and assist individuals with different types of disabilities.
-There is legislation and legal frameworks to support the role of Assistance Dogs, however, it varies compared to other frameworks in North America.
+There islegislation and legal frameworks to support the role of Assistance Dogs, however, it varies compared to other frameworks in North America.
 It is important to research all requirements for Assistance Dogs in Germany, including requirements such as the EU Pet Passport, and more.
-Bringing a service dog to Germany may require organizing alternate accommodations, as Summer Abroad organizes NH Hotel Berlin accommodations as double rooms.
+Bringing a service dog to Germany may require organizing alternate accommodations, as Summer Abroad has booked accommodations at the DoubleTree Hotel, where students will be staying in double rooms.
 In addition, many field trips and site visits may not allow service dogs as well.
 If you have a service dog for a disability, is it advised that you contact your Accessibility Advisor and the Summer Abroad Diversity & Inclusion Program Coordinator (summerabroad.edi@utoronto.ca) so that we may assist you in researching this process thoroughly.

 • If you have specific accessibility and mobility needs that may not be supported by the residence accommodation, you do have the option to stay off-campus to access suitable accommodations, such as a hotel or apartment.
 These accommodations are paid for separately and may be more expensive than what the original accommodation would cost.
 If you require a private accommodation for health reasons, you are required to research your own accommodations (i.e., hotels) in the area that are in close proximity to the residence.
 Please note that Summer Abroad does not book private accommodations for students, and that students are also responsible for additional incurred fees (paid directly to the hotel or booking website).